Special Topics: Tips and Tricks

 In this section, you'll find discussion of miscellaneous program features that can help you be more productive with MSO.

 Make sure you understand the two ways of specifying filter parameter limits, and how to use the filter Properties Window and Application Options dialog to perform those tasks.

 Copying and Pasting Filters

 The copy and paste commands appear on the edit submenu of the main menu, on context menus in the Config View, and on toolbar buttons.
 You can see whether the copy or paste commands are available by looking at the appearance of the copy and paste toolbar buttons.
 If the copy or paste command is enabled (cursor is on an appropriate node), the buttons will show in color.
 If not, they will display in gray scale.
 The logic of whether filter paste is enabled is more complex than it first appears.
 If you have copied e.g. only a delay and a gain block to the clipboard, and you move the cursor to a main channel filter node with the intent of pasting the filters to the main channel, the paste command will be shown as disabled, as neither delay nor gain blocks are compatible to paste into a main channel.
-To paste the filters using the Ctrl+V keyboard shortcut, be sure the focus is on the appropriate node of the Config View and not one of the tabbed views on the right.
+To paste the filters using the Ctrl+V keyboard shortcut, be sure the focus is on the Filters node of the desired destination channel in the Config View and not one of the tabbed views on the right.